amoghkokari/neural-net-game-kiro/README.md

 ## 🎓 Educational Impact

 ### 🎯 Learning Outcomes
-By completing this game, players will:
+By playing this game, players will:
-- ✅ Understand fundamental neural network concepts
+- ✅ Understand fundamental neural network concepts (neurons, weights, bias)
-- ✅ Implement perceptrons and multi-layer networks from scratch
+- ✅ Learn about activation functions and their effects
-- ✅ Master forward and backward propagation algorithms
+- ✅ Grasp forward propagation in neural networks
-- ✅ Handle real-world training scenarios and overfitting
+- ✅ See real-time visualization of network behavior
-- ✅ Build confidence in AI/ML development
+- ✅ Build intuition for how neural networks compute

 ### 👥 Target Audience
 - **Students**: Learning AI/ML in computer science courses